monomelodies/croney/README.md

 still be able to schedule tasks based on minutes?

 > An example of this would be a cronjob that runs every five minutes, defining
-> five tasks, each of which is run one minute apart.
+> five tasks, each of which is run one minute after the previous task.

 On the `Scheduler` object, call the `setDuration` method.
 This takes a single integer parameter: the number of minutes the script is meant to run.